-It all began in the fall of 1969 when 14 Northern Virginians met to discuss the idea of a Jewish Community Center in Northern Virginia.
-Originally served by outreach programs based at the JCC of Greater Washington in Rockville, the growth of the Jewish population in Northern Virginia indicated a need for a home base on the other side of the Nation’s Capital.
-By the late 1970s, interest increased and residents reached consensus.
-The time had come for a Northern Virginia Jewish Community Center.
+In the fall of 1969, and on the heels of the successful first summer of “Camp Achva” day camp, fourteen Northern Virginians met to discuss the idea of a Jewish Community Center in Northern Virginia.
+Originally served by outreach programs based at the JCC of Greater Washington in Rockville, the growing Jewish population in Northern Virginia needed a home base on the other side of the Potomac.
+By the late 1970s, Northern Virginia’s Jewish community leaders had reached consensus that the time had come to move forward.

-In 1985, the Jewish Community Foundation identified the construction of a permanent Pozez JCC building as a major component of the “Capital Campaign of the 80s.”
-With the support of the Greater Washington Jewish community, construction began on the building we still call home in the spring of 1989.
+In 1985, the Jewish Community Foundation identified the construction of a permanent NVJCC building as a major component of the “Capital Campaign of the 80s.”
+With the support of the Jewish community in Northern Virginia and the Greater Washington Jewish community, construction began on the building we still call home in the spring of 1989.
 In December 1990, the Henry S. Reich building celebrated its grand opening, a community-wide event including a dedication by then-Governor Douglas Wilder.